SoftUni-Internal/interactive-content/EN/05-While-Loop/03-While-or-For-Loop.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program, which:
+Create a program that:

-* Reads numbers from the console until it gets an **odd number**
+* Reads numbers from the console, until an **odd number** is entered
 * Prints the **odd** number

 ## Example